 This allows you to set the length (in milliseconds) for a timeout for a bioptic scanner's ACK/NAK response.
-Scan the bar code below, then set the timeout (from 1-30,000 milliseconds) by scanning digits from the inside back cover, then scanning Save.
+Scan the barcode below, then set the timeout (from 1-30,000 milliseconds) by scanning digits from the Programming Chart, then scanning Save.
 Default = 5100.